-• The search terms 'palliative care' and 'end of life' were individually entered in the 'all these terms' box in Google Advanced Search.
-Australia was selected from the Region drop-down menu.
+- The search terms 'palliative care' and 'end of life' were individually entered in the 'all these terms' box in Google Advanced Search. - Australia was selected from the Region drop-down menu. - The search was run with and without the PDF file type limit.